Swaynel/Swaynel/README.md

 ## 🌱 *Initial Projects*
 ___
 **GitHub Milestone**: *Just learned how to create a repository and set up a personal access token—my first step in version control!*

-Project Name (#): [e.g., "A simple webpage built with HTML5 and CSS3 from a tutorial."]

 ## **📧 Contact Me**